brimdata/super/README.md

 Even though SuperDB is based on these super-structured data formats, it can read and write any common data format.

+## Try It

 Trying out SuperDB is super easy: just [install](https://zed.brimdata.io/docs/#getting-started) the command-line tool [`super`](https://zed.brimdata.io/docs/commands/zq/).

+Detailed documentation for the entire SuperDB system and its piped SQL syntax is available on the [SuperDB docs site](https://zed.brimdata.io/docs).

 The SuperDB query engine can run locally without a storage engine by accessing files, HTTP endpoints, or S3 paths using the `super query` subcommand.
 While [earlier